San Mateo Disability Discrimination and Employment Law Attorneys

 - Failing to accommodate someone who has a disability

 Failure to accommodate is arguably the most common kind of disability discrimination claim.
 Under both the ADA and FEHA, employers are required to take reasonable steps to accommodate disabilities that employees tell them about, as well as disabilities (or potential disabilities) that they suspect.
-So if an employer finds out from another source that an employee has AIDS, it is still required to reasonably accommodate the employee's condition (it cannot avoid this responsibility simply because the employee never revealed the condition him/herself).
+So if an employer finds out from another source that an employee has a health condition, it is still required to reasonably accommodate the employee’s condition (it cannot avoid this responsibility simply because the employee never revealed the condition him/herself).
 Employers are also required to engage in an interactive process with employees to at least try to accommodate their disabilities, even if a viable accommodation is not ultimately devised.
 This means that employers cannot dismiss accommodation requests offhand (as many often do), citing anticipated costs and/or administrative difficulties; rather, they must at least investigate the requested accommodations and work, in good faith, toward devising reasonable accommodations that will allow employees to continue working.

 As the result of a back injury, a warehouse employee temporarily cannot lift more than 20 pounds.
 The employee requests this accommodation from his employer, but because lifting is a regular part of the employee’s job, the employer immediately dismisses the requested accommodation, without ever researching whether it would be feasible, and/or without ever suggesting any alternatives.
 The employer may be liable for failing to reasonably accommodate the employee because it failed to engage in a good faith interactive process to devise a mutually feasible disability accommodation.